Janhavikc/BUILD-YOUR-OWN-INSTAGRAM/README.md

 # BUILD-YOUR-OWN-INSTAGRAM
-Instagram clone in which user can login and upload the post, view, comment and like, other user's post.
+Instagram clone where user can login and upload the post, view, comment and like, other user's post.
 Application uses MERN stack.